 As you trace, pay close attention to the angles at which each stroke starts.

-Also make note of their size and how they sit in relation to each other as well as the negative space around them.
+Also, note their size and how they sit in relation to each other, and the negative space around them.

 Understanding these relationships will help reinforce the uniformity necessary to create consistent letters and words.

-Once you’re comfortable enough with tracing, try recreating them from visual reference without tracing them.
+Once you’re comfortable with tracing, try recreating them from visual reference without tracing them.

 And after enough practice, you’ll become intimate enough with these letterform structures to recreate them from memory without a visual reference.

 This is where the fun begins!
 Memorizing an alphabet is only the beginning of your journey.